-If you like staying close to the water and would rather spend a weekend fishing than watching TV at home, a boat will be your best friend.
-However, how do you choose: bass boat or bay boat?
+If you like staying close to the water and would spend a weekend fishing rather than watching TV at home, a boat will be your best friend.
+However, how do you choose a bass boat or a bay boat?

-Although both these types are pretty spectacular in their own way, they’re built for different water bodies and activities.
+Although both these types are spectacular, they’re built for different water bodies and activities.
 In this guide, I’ll discuss the similarities and differences between these two kinds.

-Plus, I’ll help you decide which type is more suitable for your interests.
+Plus, I’ll help you decide which type suits your interests.

 What is a Bay Boat?

 First off, let’s talk about bay boats.
 Their name makes it pretty clear that these boats are made for bay and shore areas.
-Since they’re a bit small, you shouldn’t take them to the ocean, especially when the waves are high.
+Since they’re small, you shouldn’t take them to the ocean, especially with high waves.

 Bay boats are an intermediate between smaller, flatter boats and larger vehicles driven in open waters.
 Thanks to the shallow draft, bay boats offer a smoother ride.